 Hidden in a strip plaza on Route 376, Four Maples sells top quality fresh and frozen seafood to the general public and local restaurateurs.
-The shop, which has been around since 1975, stocks seasonal favorites and year-round essentials.
+The shop, which has been around since the 197, stocks seasonal favorites and year-round essentials.
 In summer, look out for king crab, lobster tails, and little neck clams.

 1820 Route 376, Poughkeepsie

 Perhaps the most reputable of all the fish markets in the Valley (it is the winner of multiple Best of Hudson Valley Readers’ Pick awards), Gadaleto’s is beloved for its shoppable seafood fare and accompanying restaurant.
 Since 1945, the Gadaleto family has made a name for itself as the go-to destination for fresh fish.
 The market boasts the largest selection of wild caught and sustainably farmed seafood in the Hudson Valley, making it well worth the drive to New Paltz.